A-Evan-S/a-evan-s.github.io/site/pages/posts/monospaced_justified.md

 ![Graph of working values, weighted](\assets\images\weighted.png "what does this do again?"){: width="500"}

 Around 46.6% of the lines can be justified with these space characters.
-For reference 17.8% of lines were justified without any additional whitespace chracters.
+For reference 17.8% of lines were justified without any additional whitespace characters.
 Not terrible, but lots of room for improvement.

 ## Imperfect Solutions